dnvriend/study-python/readme.md

 ## Modules
 A Python [module](https://docs.python.org/3/tutorial/modules.html) is simply a Python source file, which can expose classes, functions and global variables.
 When imported from another Python source file, the file name is treated as a namespace.
+Definitions from a module can be imported into other modules

-As stated, a module is a file containing Python definitions and statements.
+A module is a file containing Python definitions and statements.
 The file name is the module name with the suffix `.py` appended.
 Within a module, the module’s name (as a string) is available as the value of the local variable __name__.

+A module can contain executable statements as well as function definitions.
+These statements are intended to initialize the module.
+They are executed only the first time the module name is encountered in an import statement.

 ## Global, local and in scope variables
 In Python, variables that are only referenced inside a function are implicitly global.
 If a variable is assigned a value